HermanL02/WarwickUniversity-Notes/202404/Script.md

 ### Other Apps
 ### Using VPN
 ### Any products before?
 Through the searching on GitHub, I observed that there is a thinking about WeChat E2EE implementation.
-However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]] I believe that is because some special commercial considerations of WeChat, but that eventually increases the complexity for us to provide users a end to end encryption experience.
+However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]]We believe that is because of some special commercial considerations of WeChat, but that eventually increases the complexity for us to provide users a end to end encryption experience.
 # Design, Tech and Tech Stack

 Our main goal is to allow WeChat users to have a safe, encrypted conversation with the lowest effort.
 We want to make the tool 1, Secure, 2, Easy to use, 3, Legal, cannot be blocked by any third party including the government.